 1. Diabetics as it contains moderate carbohydrates with high protein and fiber content.

 2. Cardiac patients as it is low fat, high fiber food.

 3. Malnourished children as it is a rich source of protein and energy.

-4. Vegetarians as it is a good plant source of energy and macro nutrients.
+4. Vegetarians as it is a good plant source of energy and macronutrients.

 How to use cauliflower leaf powder?

-Cauliflower leaves are widely grown but rapidly perishable, neglected, highly nutritious green leafy vegetable which can be dried quickly and preserved for future use.
+Cauliflower leaves are widely grown but rapidly perishable, neglected, highly nutritious green leafy vegetables which can be dried quickly and preserved for future use.
 Don’t forget that cauliflower leaves are nutritionally superior to cauliflower itself.

 Fresh cauliflower leaves are low in calories, protein, carbohydrates, and fat but high in micronutrient content.
 Why not avail the several health benefits of cauliflower greens and improve the nutritional status of you and your family?
 Next time before purchasing some expensive micronutrient supplements, give these greens a try.